lenapps/shopper/README.md

 * Assign shopper to a list
 * Re-assign the list
 * Check items off the list
+* Add stores
+* Assign/Remove list to/from a store

 # Mobile app component
 * Enable location sharing